 CSS provides administrative and accounting services for related institutions and group homes, including St. John's Hospice.
 The total expenses incurred by CSS in providing services are accumulated and allocated on a pro rata basis to the institutions and group homes.
 The allocated amount is reported as an administrative and general expense in the statements of activities.
 Any difference between the allocation and the amount charged to the institution during the year is considered a contribution of services from CSS.
 CSS also manages the cash receipts and cash disbursements for related institutions and group homes, including St. John's Hospice.
 Net amounts due to/from CSS attributable to administrative and cash management activities, which are non-interest bearing, are generally settled on an annual basis.
-The amount due to CSS was \$1,910,392 and \$2,054,845 for the years ended June 30, 2020 and 2019, respectively.
+The amount due to CSS was \$1,933,036 and \$1,910,392 for the years ended June 30, 2021 and 2020, respectively.

-The transactions with the Archdiocese and CSS charged to expense for the fiscal years ended June 30, 2020 and 2019 were as follows:
+The transactions with the Archdiocese and CSS charged to expense for the fiscal years ended June 30 were as follows:

-2020 2019 Archdiocese of Philadelphia Φ 40.500 Φ. 40.070 Insurance - auto and general \$ 10,526 \$ 12,372 Lay employee pension contributions 57,596 57,983 \$ 70,122 \$ 70,355 Catholic Social Services Allocated administrative and accounting costs \$ 70,369 \$ 70,612 Information technology services 27,503 18,069
+2021 2020 Archdiocese of Philadelphia Insurance - auto and general \$ 11,772 \$ 10,526 Lay employee pension contributions 55,123 57,596 \$ 66,895 \$ 70,122 Catholic Social Services Allocated administrative and accounting costs \$ 76,165 \$ 70,369 Information technology services 31,240 27,503

-Catholic Charities Appeal donated \$25,000 to St. John's Hospice during the fiscal years ended June 30, 2020 and 2019.
+Catholic Charities Appeal donated \$25,000 to St. John's Hospice during the fiscal years ended June 30, 2021 and 2020.

-Included in accounts payable and accrued expenses are certain related party amounts.
-These amounts are as follows at June 30, 2020 and 2019:
+Included in accounts payable and accrued expenses are related party amounts payable to Catholic Housing and Community Services.
+The amounts are \$6,740 and \$9,263 at June 30, 2021 and 2020.